abe-winter/automigrate/README.md

 * Operates on `*.sql` files (i.e. files with `create table` and `create index` statements)
 * Operates on git -- meaning that it tracks the git version of applied migration and can create a SQL migration given two git refs
+* No need to write or store migrations for simple cases -- they're defined bidirectionally in terms of your git history
+* Ability to specify migrations manually when needed
 * Stores the history of applied migrations in sql in `automigrate_meta` table

 ## Philosophy